UKCloud/documentation/articles/other/other-ref-glossary.md

 A UKCloud service option that enables you to have a reserved, single-tenanted section of our cloud, provisioned for your sole use, where the physical CPU and RAM allocations are known.
 This is useful if you need to run abnormal VM sizes, meet specific software licensing requirements or have increased security requirements.

-For more information, see the [Dedicated Compute service scope](../dedicated-compute/dc-sd.md).
+For more information, see the [UKCloud Dedicated Compute v2 service scope](../dedicated-compute/dc-sd.md).

 Note the difference between Dedicated Compute, which is run within our multi-tenanted environment, and Private Cloud, which is a single-tenant environment run on independent infrastructure, providing a private cloud environment.